 It’s important to be aware that Missouri has a 5-year Medicaid Look-Back Period.
 This is a period of time in which Medicaid checks to ensure no assets were sold or given away under fair market value in order to meet Medicaid’s asset limit.
 If one is found to be in violation of the look-back period, a period of Medicaid ineligibility will ensue.

 Qualifying When Over the Limits

 For Missouri elderly residents, 65 and over, who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

-Unfortunately, the Medically Needy Pathway does not assist one in spending down extra assets for Medicaid qualification.
-Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, the above program cannot assist one in “spending down” extra assets.
+Unfortunately, the Medically Needy Pathway nor Qualified Income Trusts assist one in spending down extra assets for Medicaid qualification.
+Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, the above options cannot assist one in “spending down” extra assets.
 However, one can “spend down” assets by spending excess assets on non-countable assets, such as home modifications (wheelchair ramps, stair lifts, and widening of doorways to allow wheelchair access), vehicle modifications (hand controls and pedal extenders), prepaying funeral and burial expenses, and paying off debt.

 Specific Missouri Medicaid Programs

-2. Supplemental Nursing Care Assistance – This is a cash benefit intended to help persons in need to afford the cost of assisted living.
-It will not cover the full cost but can be combined with other sources of income.
+2. Supplemental Nursing Care (SNC) Assistance – This is a cash benefit intended to help persons in need to afford the cost of assisted living.
+It will not cover the full cost, but can be combined with other sources of income.

-4. Independent Living Waiver – As implied by the name, this program helps beneficiaries to live independently by paying for personal care, medical equipment and home modifications.
+4. Independent Living Waiver (ILW) – As implied by the name, this program helps beneficiaries to live independently by paying for personal care, medical equipment, and home modifications.
 Enrollment is limited.